 - 3.1.12 Automatic fire detectors shall respond to heat, smoke or other combustion products, flames or a combination of these factors.
-Detectors which are activated by other factors may be approved, provided they are not less sensitive than the aforementioned detectors. - 3.1.13 Smoke detectors required in all stairways, corridors and escape routes within accommodation spaces shall be certified to operate before the smoke density exceeds 12.5 % obscuration per metre, but not until the smoke density exceeds 2 % obscuration per metre. - 3.1.14 Heat detectors shall be actuated at a temperature of between 54°C and 78°C when the temperature rises to those limits at a rate of rise less than 1°C per minute.
+Detectors which are activated by other factors may be approved, provided they are not less sensitive than the aforementioned detectors. - 3.1.13 Smoke detectors required in all stairways, corridors and escape routes within accommodation spaces shall be certified to operate before the smoke density exceeds 12.5 % obscuration per metre, but not until the smoke density exceeds 2 % obscuration per metre, when tested according to standards EN 54 and IEC 60092-504. - 3.1.14 Heat detectors shall be certified to operate at a temperature of between 54°C and 78°C when the temperature rises to those limits at a rate of rise less than 1°C per minute, when tested according to standards EN 54 and IEC 60092-504.
 In case of a faster temperature rise a higher threshold value may be permitted by agreement with TL. - 3.1.15 In rooms with specially high ambient temperatures (e.g. drying rooms), the operation temperature of heat detectors may be up to 130°C, and up to 140°C in saunas. - 3.1.16 If the fire detection system is not designed for remote and individual identification of detectors, it is not permitted that one zone may monitor more than one deck within the accommodation, service rooms and control stations, except of a zone which monitors closed staircases.
 To avoid delay to locate the fire, the number of closed rooms monitored in any one zone is limited to a maximum of 50.